varletjs/axle/docs/home.en-US.md

 ### Intro

-`Axle` is an extension request package developed based on [`axios`](https://axios-http.com/).
-Using this tool, by default, you already know `axios`, `Axle` has all the capabilities of `axios` and extends some request related auxiliary functions on the basis of `axios`, Make the development pay more attention to the business itself, simplify the complexity of request invocation, and improve the generation efficiency.
+`Axle` is an extension request package based on [`axios`](https://axios-http.com/).
+Using this tool we assume that you already know `axios`, `Axle` has all the capabilities of `axios`, and has been extended on the basis of `axios`, allowing developers to focus more on the business itself, simplifying the complexity of request calls, thereby improving production efficiency.

-### Open source licenses
+### Open Source License

-`Axle` based on `MIT` licenses.
+`Axle` is based on the `MIT` license.